-CP Yields - FFF-Implied Rate_t =

-$$\sum{-8 \le k \le 8} \beta_k \mathbb{I} \{ t_x + 7k \le t < t_x + 7(k+1) \} + \gamma_x$$
+Yield{i,t} - Implied Fed Funds Rate{m(i),t} = $$\sum{-8 \le k \le 8} \beta_k \mathbb{I}\{t{x-k}\} + \nu_w + \gamma{i,k}$$ (5.2)

-(5.2)

-in Figure 13 where the implied fed funds rate is calculated by compounding the forward rate taken from federal funds futures contracts.
-This regression is effectively a difference-indifferences specification, because we are looking at the spread between the yields on commercial paper and a reference rate, i.e. the differential response of commercial paper versus the effective funds rate.
+where the implied fed funds rate is calculated by compounding the forward rate taken from federal funds futures contracts.
+This regression is effectively a difference-in-differences specification, because we are looking at the spread between the yields on commercial paper and a reference rate, i.e. the differential response of commercial paper versus the effective funds rate.

 Consistent with our results from corporate bonds, we find that there is a pronounced increase in the spread between the effective fund rate and the yields on commercial paper in the weeks following a debt ceiling increase.
 This shift is unlikely to be driven by changes in the spot effective federal funds rate or the expected future federal funds rate, due to our dependent variable being the spread between this object and the yield on commercial paper.
-Our interpretation that the debt ceiling causally effects the yields on commercial paper is buoyed by the sharp jump in yields on the week of the debt ceiling increase itself, relative to the prior week.
+Further, these results are comparatively large in magnitude, with the effect measuring as large as fifteen basis points.